ankane/lockbox/README.md

 #### Migrating Existing Files [experimental]

 **Note:** This feature is experimental.
-Please try it in a non-production environment and let us know how it goes.
+Please try it in a non-production environment and [share](https://github.com/ankane/lockbox/issues/44) how it goes.

 Lockbox makes it easy to encrypt existing files without downtime.